 Louis has joined Greengauge as a Trainee CAD Engineer.
 He studied mechanical engineering level 2 at Bath College before joining us.
 He is currently learning how to develop lighting calcs and the fundamentals of 3D modelling.

-We are looking for a full-time Building Physicist with 0-2 years’ experience who shares our passion for sustainable design.
+We are looking for a full-time Building Services Engineer with at least 4 years’ experience who shares our passion for sustainable design.